pm2-hive/pm2-hive.github.io/docs/features/log-management.md

 }
 ```

-Note that relative logs paths will be based unpon `cwd`.
+Note that relative logs paths will be based upon `cwd`.

 ### Disabling log suffix